A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

        y = "Average Y")
 ```

-It looks like our GAMM may be modelling some noise, see the control after day 5.
-Lets check our model and some of the assumptions of GAMs/GAMMS, we can do this using gam.check
+It looks like our GAMM may be modelling some noise, see the control after day 5 where there is some wiggle in the model fit that is not reflected in the data.
+Now we can check our model and some of the assumptions of GAMs/GAMMS, we can do this using gam.check
 ```{r, eval=TRUE, echo = FLASE}
 par(mfrow = c(2, 2))
 gam.check(gam_mod2)
 ```
-Looking at the plots you'll notice a few things, our model struggles to fit assumptions of gaussian data, mainly a normal dsitribution (top right plot).
+Looking at the plots you'll notice a few things, our model struggles to fit assumptions of gaussian data, mainly a normal dsitribution (top left plot).
-In the text you'll see significant p values, in this space small p values indicate non-random distribution and suggests the model is not using enough basis functions.
-Basis functions are the functions which make up our smooth terms, to many results in "overfitting", while too little results in important data being excluded.
+In the console text you'll see significant p values.
+In this case, small p values indicate non-random distribution and suggest the model does not have enough basis functions.
+Basis functions are the functions which make up our smooth terms.
+Too many basis functions results in "overfitting", while too little results in important data being excluded.
-There are two things that can help with this the first is transforming your data to improve the fit and the second is specifying the number of basis functions or knots.
-In our case we should have as many knots as we have days/measurements.
-Knots are specified using "k=" in your smooth term for x
+There are two things that can help with this; the first is transforming your data to improve the fit and the second is specifying the number of basis functions or "knots".
+In our case we should have as many "knots" as we have days/measurements.
+Knots are specified using "k=" in your smooth term for x (Day).
 ```{r, eval=TRUE, echo = FLASE}
 gam_mod3 <- gam((Y) ~ s(Day, by = Treatment, k =12) + Treatment + s(Day,Microcosm, bs = "fs"),
                 family = gaussian (), method = "REML", data = data)